tgokal/MCW-ML-Ops/Hands-on lab/HOL step-by-step - MLOps.md

 1. Navigate to the [Azure portal](https://portal.azure.com) and locate the resource group you created for this lab (the one where the Azure Machine Learning service workspace was created in).

-2. Locate the Application Insights instance in the resource group and select it.
+2. Locate the Application Insights instance for your AKS deployment in the resource group and select it.

     ![The Application Insights resource is selected in the resource group.](media/model-telemetry-01.png 'Resource Group Overview')